thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+03/11/21 Daily data (under the /dailies/ folder) has been added for 3/10 and 3/09, note that some tweets will bleed into the following day due to different timezones captured.

 03/09/21 Daily data (under the /dailies/ folder) has been added for 3/08 and 3/07, note that some tweets will bleed into the following day due to different timezones captured.

 03/07/21 Version 52 of the dataset.
 Dailies have been added for 3/06, 3/05 and 3/04.
 New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
 Note that this is just for illustration and will not download and process the whole dataset for you.